 When processing an SBA 504 loan for our clients here at BFC, we’re often asked about “personal guarantees”, and what they mean in relation to the loan.
 In simple terms, a personal guarantee is a legal document that ensures the lender or business owner has the funds necessary to repay the cost of the loan should it go into default.
 The “guarantor” (the one receiving the loan) agrees that a lender has the right to pursue loan repayment directly from their personal net worth if the loan defaults.

-Personal guarantees are required for any business owner who owns more than 20% of the business.
-If no individual owns more than 20%, then the majority owners will be required to be personal guarantors.
-In addition, each spouse that owns 5% or more of the business must also personally guarantee the loan if the combined ownership of both spouses is 20% or more.
-Fact is, all SBA loans require a personal guarantee and the 504 is no different in that regard.
+Personal guarantees are required for any business owner who owns more than 20% of their business.
+If no individual owns more than 20%, the majority owners will be required to be personal guarantors.
+In addition, each spouse of the personal guarantors who owns 5% or more of the business must also personally guarantee the loan if the combined ownership of both spouses is over 20%.

 At BFC, we’re here to help answer any additional questions you may have about personal guarantees and would be happy to walk and talk you through the process.
 To learn more, call 1-800-SBA-REAL today!